 K.A.W.S. task force was created December of 2017.
 Since then, we have initiated and accomplished many significant projects, and the work continues.
 Addressing violence against Women in all it’s forms is a huge undertaking, and the need for our presence has been completely supported.
 Ashland Women experience harassment, stalking, luring from cars, drugging, rape and assault.
-Only approximately 1~2% of all Women state wide report sexual assault and for valid reasons.
 We are working diligently to address the roots, causes and effects of this violence as well as changes to the system.
 We are accomplishing great things.
 We are growing in recognition.
-Our latest facebook posts reached 1600 people with 120+ post engagements.
+Our latest facebook posts reach thousands of people with hundreds of engagements.
 Word is out and the need validated repeatedly.
 Receiving many thank you’s and expressions of appreciation from the community is a daily occurrence.

 - We have offered three public events: One Informational event with talks from Ashland Police Department (APD) Chief O’Meara, Jackson County Sexual Assault Response Team (SART), Community Works, Ashland Culture of Peace Commission and ending with community question/ answer and discussion.
 We have also engaged one Empowerment Training,and one Deep Dive into Dialogue about our experiences with violence from both Women and Men.